Financial Toolset

 Convenience and Flexibility

-Using ATMs gives you the flexibility to withdraw only what you need, reducing the risk of carrying too much cash.
-This is especially useful in destinations where cash is still king, such as smaller towns or countries like Japan.
-Monitoring ATM fees in your destination country, as highlighted by Wise’s 2025 data, can also help you manage your travel budget effectively.
+This is especially handy in places where cash is still king, like smaller towns or even a high-tech country like Japan.
+Keeping an eye on typical ATM fees in your destination, as highlighted by Wiseโ€™s 2025 data, can also help you budget better.

 Real-World Examples